 20. Sedan Bridge Boat

-Typically ranging from about 35–65 feet in length, Sedan Bridge Boat offers a pleasure of excellent visibility to the navigator.
+Typically ranging from about 35–65 feet in length, Sedan Bridge Boat by Sea Ray Company offers the pleasure of excellent visibility to the navigator.
 With an extended bridge area, the boat makes the passengers feel like a big ship bridge and offers accommodations down below to suit extended stays on the water.